-Offering feedback that is demystifying, personal, and actionable encourages your students to continue learning.
+Offering timely feedback on submitted class projects can encourage your students to continue learning.

 Provide Constructive Tips Where Needed